-- You may wish to read this guide in its entirety - You can select a topic from the Contents Page for specific information or guidance - Each topic is presented in similar format for ease of reading and includes - What you can do as a manager - Supports available to you - · How the CSEAS can help - Useful Civil Service Resources - Reminder to remember your supports and self-care - Health and Well-being presentations that are available from the CSEAS are listed in Section 4 of this guide - Details on how to contact and avail of the CSEAS are outlined - This electronic version contains hyperlinks to relevant circulars, websites and additional information resources.
-These will be updated periodically. - If you notice that a link is not working please let us know at cseas@per.gov.ie
+- You may wish to read this guide in its entirety - You can select a topic from the Contents Page for specific information or guidance - Each topic is presented in similar format for ease of reading and includes - What you can do as a manager - Supports available to you - How the CSEAS can help - Useful Civil Service Resources - Reminder to remember your supports and self-care - Health and well-being presentations that are available from the CSEAS are listed in Section 4 of this guide - Details on how to contact and avail of the CSEAS are outlined - The electronic version contains hyperlinks to relevant circulars, websites and additional information resources.
+These will be updated periodically. - If you notice that a link is not working please let us know at cseas@per.gov.ie - If you would like to suggest topics for inclusion in further publications please contact us at cseas@per.gov.ie

 We hope you find this guide helpful.
-We welcome any feedback to cseas@per.gov.ie CSEAS Contact Details:
+We welcome any feedback to cseas@per.gov.ie

+CSEAS Contact Details:

-Address: CSEAS, 4th Floor, St. Stephen's Green House, Earlsfort Terrace, Dublin 2, D02 PH42
+Address: CSEAS, 4th Floor, St. Stephen's Green House, Earlsfort Terrace, Dublin 2, D02 PH42 money.
+Managing teams remotely or on a blended basis has added a new dimension to the manager role.
+It is through the staff that these aims are achieved.
+People managers are key in supporting staff to deliver on Civil Service goals.